Troubleshooting

 roborev daemon startroborev init starts the daemon automatically, but it won’t survive a reboot unless you’ve set up a launchd/systemd service.
 If the daemon was running but reviews still aren’t appearing, check the daemon log for errors:

-roborev daemon run 2>&1 | head -50Mangled hook file
+roborev daemon run 2>&1 | head -50Post-commit hook log

 Other tools (Husky, lefthook, pre-commit, overcommit) can overwrite or corrupt the post-commit hook.
 Symptoms include: